mar-esther23/boolnet-perturb-0.1/README.md

     * Stochastic noise
 * [Appendix](./RPRN-Appendix.ipynb)
     * Simulation and model checking
-    * Importing and exporting with SBML
+    * Importing and exporting with SBML-qual